 - A Healthy Appetite for Risk.
-Although pure-play stocks are relatively easy to analyze, they aren’t always the best investment options.
+Although this kind of stock is relatively easy to analyze, it’s not always the best investment option.
 Pure-play stocks come with risks not seen among stocks with diversified revenue streams.
 There is always the chance that something will happen to the company’s central product or industry that will lead to dramatic declines.
-If you’re going to get involved in a pure play, make sure you always consider the risks.
+If you’re going to get involved in this category, make sure you always consider the risks.

 - A Willingness to Keep a Watchful Eye.
 When investing in pure-play stocks, investors should be dedicated to paying attention to what’s going on.
-In particular, investors should read every press release and quarterly earnings report and thoughtfully consider how the news affect will the company’s bottom line in the long run.
-Because pure-play companies can’t fall back on diversified revenue streams, it’s important that investors in them make sure these companies are on the right track with their main product line.
+In particular, investors should read every press release and quarterly earnings report and thoughtfully consider how the news will affect the company’s bottom line in the long run.
+Because pure-play companies can’t fall back on diversified revenue streams, it’s important that investors in them make sure they’re on the right track with their main product line.